Guide to Full Funnel and Closed Loop Marketing Strategies

 Closed Loop Marketing

-Unlike full-funnel marketing, closed-loop marketing doesn’t consider the job complete once a customer exits the funnel.
+Unlike full-funnel marketing, closed-loop marketing doesn't consider the job complete once a customer exits the funnel.
 It gives new buyers the same level of attention as new visitors.
-It also adds sales and customer satisfaction to the mix.
+It also adds sales and customer satisfaction to the mix, leveraging data across the entire customer lifecycle.

 Closed-loop marketing involves collaboration between the marketing and sales teams, with both teams using insights and data gathered from marketing analytics to most effectively transform visitors into sales.
 Marketing gives sales info on leads that are ready to be closed, while sales gives marketing reports on what happens to the leads they receive.

-The process involves integrating your customer relationship management software (CRM) with your marketing software.
-You want to track all marketing activities, from organic searches to email campaigns, social media marketing to paid programs.
+The process involves integrating your customer relationship management software (CRM) with your marketing software. and other key tools in your tech stack.
+You want to track all marketing activities, from organic search to email campaigns, social media marketing to paid programs, creating a unified view of the customer journey.

 The steps involved with closed-loop marketing are similar to those used with full-funnel marketing, yet a few notable differences exist.
 The basic steps for closed-loop marketing include: